 Discord is different–and that’s a good thing

 Visiting Discord for the first, second, or fifth time, is a little disorienting.
 New platforms take some time to get used to.
 Don’t get discouraged!
-Even if it feels a little overwhelming at first, you will get the hang of it quickly.
+Even if it feels a little overwhelming initially, you will get the hang of it quickly.
 The best way to get familiar is truly just to dive right in and start using it.

 If you’re at all familiar with Slack, it’s kind of like that.
 There are different Servers (which is what Discord calls its communities) that you can join and within those servers are channels—just like in Slack.
 So you can interact in different ways throughout a server.
-Meaning, if you’re in r/wearethemusicmakers you’ll see channels for mixing, marketing, and sound design.
+Meaning if you’re in r/wearethemusicmakers, you’ll see channels for mixing, marketing, and sound design.
 You can explore all these topics within just one server.

 Discord Server